kpuc/FrequencyWeave/README.md

 ### v0.10

-Disabled version 3 of the homogonized method; it was supposed to slightly bias the frequency of larger buckets to the left, but it doesn't work well.
+Disabled version 3 of the homogenized method; it was supposed to slightly bias the frequency of larger buckets to the left, but it doesn't work well.
 This may be the first version with the round-robin code to land on Mozilla's plugin server.
 No more re-weaving my tabs in a beta browser (should mozilla accept this version)!

 ### v0.6 - v0.9

-Various attempts to better homogonize, and slightly bias.
+Various attempts to better homogenize, and slightly bias.
 Added some round-robin methods, for when you want to insert tabs by looping through the set of domains.

 ### v0.5